VoLuIcHiK/VoLuIcHiK/README.md

 # I'm a ml-engineer and Data scientist from Moscow, Russia

-I'm a 3rd year student of MIREA - Russian Technological University.
-I'm pursuing a bachelor's degree in software engineering.
+I'm a 4th year student of MIREA - Russian Technological University.
+I'm pursuing a bachelor's degree in software engineering.I really interested in Machine Learning (ML) and Deep Learning (DL)

 ### About me:
 - 📖 Exploring machine learning models;